 The people using YouTube as a search engine are looking for answers to specific problems.
 If your video content helps solve their problems, they might be tempted to follow the links to the rest of your content that’s hosted on your website.
 If that content is also relevant, there’s a chance they will link to it in their own blog posts and web content, which would boost your SEO.

-You might think keyword research is only for SEO purposes, but you can align the keywords with your social media marketing to increase your reach.
+You might think keyword research is only for SEO purposes.
+Further, if you can align your core terms across all marketing, including social media, it will increase your reach.

 Q: Why do we use keywords in our web content?

 A: So our target audience can find us when they’re searching for solutions to their problems.

 Traditionally, this is done through Google.
 As social media is evolving into a more self-functioning search engine, people are looking for answers on their personal networks.

 Use the same keywords in your social media posts as you do in your web content.
 You should be able to reach the same audience but in two different channels.
 While the traffic you gain from social won’t directly help SEO, if your audience values your content enough, they’ll create links within their own site to yours.

 Both Google and social media are evolving, their differences becoming increasingly blurred.

 Social media is a great way of driving traffic to your website.
 Yet it’s not a traditional means of optimizing for search engines, as traffic gained from there doesn’t usually add authority to the site.